jwreagor/k8s-bare-metal/README.md

 ## Create Kubernetes images using Packer

+Next, we'll use Packer to prebuild some of the utilities and tooling required by the remainder of the process.
+This helps cut down on setup time else where, especially when adding more nodes.

 First create a bastion for securing our build environment, then build an image for each part of our Kubernetes cluster.

 1. Run `make build/bastion` to build a bastion image.
 1. `triton create --wait --name=fubarnetes --network=Joyent-SDC-Public,fubarnetes -m user-data="hostname=fubarnetes" k8s-bastion-lx-16.04 14ad9d54`
-1. Grab the IP address of your bastion instance and set to `export BASTION_HOST` env var.
+1. Note the IP address of your bastion instance and set it to `export BASTION_HOST` env var.
 1. Use bastion instance to build remaining images on your private fabric network.
-1. Run `make build/controller build/edge build/worker`
+1. Run `make build/controller build/worker`

 ## Provision infrastructure using Terraform

+Next, we'll use Terraform to create the instances we'll be deploying Kubernetes onto, both the `controller` and `worker`.
+This will interface with the Triton API and create our nodes.

 1. Create input variables for Terraform within `.terraform.vars` by copying the sample `.terraform.vars.example` file.
-1. To make sure everything is configured properly run `make plan`.
+1. Run `make plan` first and make sure everything is configured.
 1. `make apply` when ready to create your infrastructure.

-## Upload assets and restart the cluster
+## Run Ansible to upload assets and restart the cluster

 After we've created our infrastructure we're left with a few files that need to be uploaded to our nodes.
-We'll use a simple shell script to upload them then restart cluster services.
-We do this through the bastion instance.
+We'll use Ansible to upload them and restart Kubernetes services.
+We'll make use of our bastion instance to bounce into our private network.

-Since the configuration files and TLS certs are automatically generated, there's nothing to do but run scp.
+Since the configuration files and TLS certs are automatically generated, we simply need to run Ansible.

 ...